Redwater River (South Dakota)

 Redwater River is a river located in Butte and Lawrence counties in South Dakota, United States; it is a tributary of the Belle Fourche River.
-It's mouth is in the city of Belle Fourche.
+Its mouth is in the city of Belle Fourche.

 History

 The town of Belle Fourche was settled at the end of the 19th century during the time when much of the Black Hills was receiving an influx of settlers.
 Its name, meaning "Beautiful Fork" in French, refers to the confluence of the Redwater River with the Belle Fourche River.
 This area was originally the site of the S&B Ranch, established by Seth Bullock and Sol Star.